peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 status of a Digital Credential at a later time after the User has presented the Digital Credential.

-However, there are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a Digital Credential over time due to some privacy constraints,
+There are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a Digital Credential over time due to some privacy constraints,